+The latest Caribbean Premier League betting tips will be placed here.
 The 2017 edition of the Caribbean Premier League will kick-start from August 1 with Jamaica Tallawahs looking to make it two titles in a row.
 The CPL betting tips for the 2017 season can be found below.

 CPL 2017 betting tips to be updated here:

 Please return a week before the start of the CPL for match to match tips

 The Caribbean Premier League T20 is a brainchild of the West Indies Cricket Board and is promoted heavily by the same as being one of the world’s hottest sporting properties.
 The league has been played across six venues in the West Indies with the same number of franchises, playing each other home and away in a round robin format.

 The tournament was created formally in 2013 to replace the Caribbean T20 officially in the capacity to promote the top side in the division into the Champions League T20 as the official entry from the West Indian league.

 The six teams are the Barbados Tridents, the Guyana Amazon Warriors, the Jamaica Tallawahs, the St. Kitts and Nevis Patriots, the St. Lucia Zouks and the Trinbago Knight Riders.